 The Main Diamond Laboratories

 GIA is the world’s foremost authority on diamonds.
-GIA is the leading source of knowledge and standards, in gems and jewel
+GIA is the leading source of knowledge and standards for gems and jewellery

 There are many more diamond certification companies around the world, however they do not carry a great deal of authority and as such, should be treated with caution.